learning-at-home/hivemind/README.md

   long to respond.
 * [Decentralized parameter averaging](https://arxiv.org/abs/2103.03239): iteratively aggregate updates from multiple workers without the need to synchronize across the entire network.
-* Train neural networks of arbitrary size: parts of their layers are distributed across the participants with [Decentralized Mixture-of-Experts](https://arxiv.org/abs/2002.04013).
+* Train neural networks of arbitrary size: parts of their layers are distributed across the participants with the [Decentralized Mixture-of-Experts](https://arxiv.org/abs/2002.04013).

 To learn more about the ideas behind this library, see https://learning-at-home.github.io or read